 The common name for this disease is Lockjaw and this name is a very good description of what happens when you get infected.
 The onset is gradual, occurring over one to seven days.
 Symptoms progress from spasm of the muscles of the jaw, hence lockjaw, to the entire body.
 The least little external stimulus will set the patient into spasm.

 The bacteria which causes Tetanus is called Clostridium tetani.
 This bacterium is everywhere and usually grows in a wound to produce a toxin.
 This is why patients receive a booster when they are wounded.
 It is recommended that you get a booster every 10 years - as immunity wanes over time.

 Whooping Cough (Pertussis)

 All children are routinely immunized but the level of antibodies falls over time.
 A new vaccine has been developed that can safely be given to adolescents and adults, and it is recommended that all students receive the new vaccine.
-It is available at Student Health free of charge.
+Please review the Requested vaccination /screening table for information on obtaining this vaccine.

 The infection is caused by a bacterium called Bordetella pertussis.
 It is transmitted from person to person by droplets when a person coughs.
 The incubation period is 6 to 21 days.
 The bacteria invade and damage the epithelium or inner lining of the respiratory tree.